 Jack Alcock became the first person to fly non-stop across the Atlantic.
 Armed with his toy cat Lucky Jim, he used the science of forces to make his historic journey.

-Through a series of experiments and games, Alcock’s story is used to show how forces make a plane fly, as well as demonstrating how they work in everyday situations, from bouncing on a trampoline, slipping on ice, or losing your trousers!
+Through a series of experiments and games, we use Alcock’s story to show how forces make a plane fly, as well as demonstrating how they work in everyday situations, from bouncing on a trampoline and slipping on ice to losing your trousers!

 What will they learn?

 - The importance of air resistance and friction.

 - How magnets attract and repel and can affect other objects.

 - About Isaac Newton’s discoveries, such as gravity and the laws of motion.